Is It Safe To Use Almond Oil During Pregnancy?

 4. Can almond oil be used to help relieve pregnancy-related aches and pains?

 Almond oil may be used for body massage to relieve aches and pains.
 However, almond oil alone has not been reported to help with pregnancy-related pains.
-Instead, almonds oil is used in conjunction with essential oils to help alleviate aches and pains.
+Instead, almond oil is used in conjunction with essential oils to help alleviate aches and pains.

 5. Does almond oil help reduce pregnancy-related swelling?